Your or your family's wages, salaries, interest, dividends, etc., minus certain deductions

 This estimate includes both billable and non-billable expenses.

-meal plan for on-campus students.
+plan for on-campus students.

 Non-billable expenses are books and supplies, transportation, other education costs